 A sediment forebay facilitates maintenance and improves sediment removal of larger particles near the inlet of the pond.
 The forebay shall be one of the deeper areas of the pond to minimize the potential for particle re-suspension.
 The forebay can be included within the wet pond area or as a separate facility.
-Each inlet location must have a sediment forebay.
+If a sediment forebay is included in the design, each inlet location must have a sediment forebay.